 Wi-Fi networks and cloud computing are good building blocks for Smart City development, and the greatest expertise in both is in the private sector.
 Partner with private industry to build your network, leveraging companies in the world of information technology that live on the cutting edge.

-Those that don’t innovate, don’t survive.
-With that type of experience, the private sector can supply much of the knowledge and manpower to get your Smart City network up and running.
 AT&T, Qualcomm and Cox Communications are just a few technology giants already working with cities to build and manage their Smart City networks.

 4. Secure funding for the transformation